Something like this has not happened to me since the early 70s.

 He just and Hillary apologized to Obama himself.

-Well, that she says so.
+Well, she says so.

 And Hillary comes out and says she apologized.

-I wanted that she used the words I'm sorry.
+I wanted that she used the words, I'm sorry.

 I feel horrible that that happened.